kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 ### Madrid

 - In fear, I leave Dénia and drive to Madrid.
-- I'm so anxious and wobbly on my feet, my arms and hands not working properly, I slam the boot door down onto my own head.
+- I'm horribly anxious, I feel wobbly on my feet, and my arms and hands not working properly.
+- I slam the boot door down onto my own head.
-- I wonder if Gloria and the others expected me to crash the car given how high and anxious I was.
+- I wonder if Gloria and the others expected me to crash the car.
 - I stay from 14th-24th March at the AC Hotel Atocha by Marriott.
 - It's close to where I have a friend who may help me.
 - My hotel costs run into the thousands but I have no choice.
-- I guess my departure from the town was the main goal from this day, and even Gloria was certain I would leave.
-- As I'm driving out of town, the [blond woman I saw with the brutes outside work](#threatening-men-at-knowhere) limps across the road in front of me in exactly the same way [spider-man did a short while before](#spider-man).
+- As I'm driving out of town, the [blond woman I saw with the brutes outside Knowhere](#threatening-men-at-knowhere) limps across the road in front of me in exactly the same way [spider-man did a short while before](#spider-man), dragging a leg behind her in a mocking manner.
 - Threats continue online.
-- This one hints at conservatory music (Norma) and is possibly alluding to whatever happened to me after [the man blew in my face](#distraction-then-drugging).
+- This one hints at conservatory music (Norma) and is possibly alluding to whatever happened to me after [the man blew in my face](#distraction-then-drugging) with *laryngospasm is nasty*.

 [![Laryngoplasty](../../../content/tweets/march-2024/laryngoplasm.png)](https://x.com/1FRGVN/status/1769859075813101947)